 The church is available for photographs 1 hour prior to the ceremony and 1/2 hour after the ceremony.

-Please have your photographer contact the parish office 1 week prior to the Marriage Liturgy to speak with staff about proper procedures regarding the church & liturgy.
+Please have your photographer contact the parish office 1 week prior to the ceremony to speak with staff about proper procedures regarding the church & liturgy.

 OUTDOOR SACRAMENT OF HOLY MATRIMONY POLICY & FEE SCHEDULE